 - Exercising regularly

-- A healthy diet, including eating a variety of healthy meals and snacks, as well as regular exercise, will help you develop good eating habits
+- A healthy diet and average weight for a 14 year old, including eating a variety of healthy meals and snacks, as well as regular exercise, will help you develop good eating habits

 - Invest more time in your health than in your numbers to look good.